Monday, January 31, 2011

 Review

-THE LION KING stands above the other Disney animated classics and is an epic, funny and majestic masterpiece that is unlike any other.
+THE LION KING stands above the other Disney animated classics and is an epic, funny and majestic masterpiece unlike any other.
 It is also touching for anyone who watches this movie, particularly the sad scene where Mufasa dies.
 The movie's plot was loosely based on Hamlet by William Shakespeare, yet it also has similarities to Osamu Tezuka's anime series Kimba the White Lion.
 I have read an article saying that some people claimed the film was a ripoff of Tezuka's anime, but it is a mere coincidence.
-I loved everything in the film, including my favourite moments like the famous "Circle of Life" opening and the wildebeest stampede.
+I loved everything in the movie, including my favourite moments like the famous "Circle of Life" opening and the wildebeest stampede.

 THE LION KING was my favourite feature film by Disney and the best 2D animated blockbuster of all time.
 I recommend it to anyone, young and old.
 The film and the 3D version are available on Blu-ray and DVD.